whyevenquestion1t/tiny-llm/book/src/week1-02-positional-encodings.md

 offset slice.
 If the offset slice is 5..10, then the sequence length provided to the layer would be 5, and the 0th token will be applied with the 5th frequency.

+You *only* need to consider `offset` being `None` or a single slice.
+The `list[slice]` case will be implemented when we start implementing the continuous batching feature.
+Assume all batches provided use the same offset.

 ```
 x: (N, L, H, D)
 cos/sin_freqs: (MAX_SEQ_LEN, D // 2)